Integrated ab initio modelling of atomic order and magnetic anisotropy for rare-earth-free magnet design: effects of alloying additions in $\mathrm{L}1_0$ FeNi: Results

 From this linear response calculation, we infer an L$1_0$ ordering in both ferromagnetic and paramagnetic states, and at higher temperatures than for the FeNi binary.
 To predict the (partial) atomic site occupancies, we take the chemical polarisation of the concentration wave and allow this concentration wave to `grow' until (at least) one chemical species has an associated lattice site occupancy of zero, this being the most atomically ordered structure consistent with the concentration wave.
 For the atomic ordering predicted for the paramagnetic solid solution, the $1a$ site occupancy is given by Fe$_{0.614}$Ni$_{0.386}$, while the $1d$ site occupancy is given by Fe$_{0.386}$Ni$_{0.364}$Pt$_{0.25}$.
 (See Fig.~\ref{fig:l10_structure} for reference.)
-The computed MCA for this ordered state when the alloy is quenched to low temperatures is $K_1 = 0.96$~MJm$^{-3}$, a value that is only fractionally larger than that of pure FeNi.
+The computed {Curie temperature for this ordered state is $T_C=703$~K, while the} MCA for the alloy is quenched to low temperatures is $K_1 = 0.96$~MJm$^{-3}$, a value that is only fractionally larger than that of pure FeNi.
 However, for the solid solution in a ferromagnetic state, the predicted atomic ordering better separates Fe and Ni, with the $1a$ site occupancy for this condition as Fe$_{0.678}$Ni$_{0.322}$ and the $1d$ site occupancy as Fe$_{0.322}$Ni$_{0.428}$Pt$_{0.25}$.
-The computed MCA is now higher, at $K_1 = 1.22$~MJm$^{-3}$, a value that is \emph{larger} than the predicted MCA for maximally ordered, unmodified L1$_0$ FeNi.
+The computed MCA is now higher, at $K_1 = 1.22$~MJm$^{-3}$, a value that is \emph{larger} than the predicted MCA for maximally ordered, unmodified L1$_0$ FeNi. { The computed Curie temperature is also slightly increased, and predicted to be $T_C = 719$~K.}

 In a multicomponent alloy system such as the Fe$_4$Ni$_3$Pt composition, the linear response calculation may not convey a full picture of the nature of atomic order in the system.
 However, we are able to recover a simple pairwise atomistic model from it and perform further Monte Carlo simulations to better understand the nature of the atomic arrangements.
 (See Fig.~\ref{fig:workflow} for an overview of the workflow.)
 Visualised in Fig.~\ref{fig:fenipt_monte_carlo} are atomic radial distribution probabilities and a measure of the configurational contribution to the specific heat capacity (SHC) of the system.
 It can be seen that there are in fact three distinct crystallographic orderings which can occur.
 The first ordering, at relatively high temperature, is cubic and Pt-driven---it represents Pt occupying the corners of the parent fcc lattice, with Ni and Fe arranged in a disordered manner.
 The second ordering is also Pt-driven, and represents Pt expelling other Pt atoms to third-nearest neighbour occupancies.
 Finally, the last ordering is an tetragonal ordering of the Fe and Ni atoms, with Pt atoms unaffected.